 - In addition, it is recommended that you disable TLS 1.0 and TLS 1.1 from Red Hat OpenShift Container Platform HAProxy routers on port 443.
 For more information, see Disable TLS1.0 and TLS1.1 in HAproxy routers.

-- Cloud Pak for Data also supports protection of data at rest and in motion.
-It supports FIPS (Federal Information Processing Standard) compliant encryption for all encryption needs.
+- Cloud Pak for Data supports FIPS (Federal Information Processing Standard) compliant encryption.
+For more information, see:

 Network access requirements